univention/provisioning-api/README.md

 The server is available on port 7777.
 Find the OpenAPI schema here: http://localhost:7777/docs .

+## Tests

 Run tests:
 ```sh
 poetry run pytest
 ```

+Currently all tests are integration tests which require a Redis instance running locally (see "Start dependencies").

 ### Pre-commit